 - Membership to a variety of social and sports clubs

 More information about working at the School can be found on our jobs page.

-You will be required to upload a covering letter/supporting statement, CV, a writing sample that is relevant to the research topic of the role and the details of two referees as part of your online application.
+You will be required to upload a covering letter/supporting statement, your CV, and the details of two referees as part of your online application.

 To apply for this job, please visit the University website.